 What is the digital presence of key opinion leaders in the pharmaceutical industry?

-In some studies we have seen around 50% of a client’s Key Opinion Leaders having some form of digital presence.
+In some studies we have seen around 50% of a client’s Key Opinion Leaders in pharma have some form of digital presence.
 Generally, the demographic of a KOL may be that of an older doctor who is not as accustomed to digital channels as their younger colleagues.
 A recent Creation Pinpoint study discovered that, of the 50% client KOLs with a digital presence, the majority were using LinkedIn as their primary digital engagement channel.
 This insight enabled the company to consider the possibility of reaching and engaging with their KOLs via a private LinkedIn group.

 Mapping out your KOLs’ digital footprint gives you intelligence into which online channels they are using and what they are discussing about your brand or therapy area.

 Pharma companies are also starting to realise the potential of assisting their KOLs to get online.
 In Spain for example, Sanofi took a highly proactive approach by positioning themselves as an ally to doctors who may be hoping to develop professionally through the use of digital channels.
 Sanofi Campus is a free training programme for healthcare professionals who want to take full advantage of the Internet, social networks and other digital tools.